Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Introduction

 In the long wavelength approximation~\cite{bib:Rakhmanov_2008_shortwavelengthapprox}, the differential length of the interferometer arms, $\Delta L = L_x - L_y$, is related to the detector strain $h$ by:

 For coherent search of gravitational waves with multiple detectors, the sign of $h(t)$ must be well defined across detectors.
-For Virgo, $L_x$ and $L_y$ respectively stand for the North and the West arm lengths. \ \\ Generally speaking, in the $h(t)$ reconstruction, we remove from the dark fringe output signal the contributions of the controls signals by subtracting the corrections applied to the mirrors and we correct for the interferometer optical response transfer function.
-Hence, the responses of the mirror actuators for longitudinal control have to be calibrated, as well as the readout electronics of the output power detection photodiodes and the interferometer optical response. \ \\ Absolute timing is also a critical parameter for multi-detector analysis, which determines the direction of the gravitational wave source in the sky by using the time of flight between the gravitational wave detectors.
-Since the typical timing accuracy of the searches is of the order of 0.1~ms~\cite{Localization:2018_LRR}, absolute timing precision must be of the order of 0.01~ms or less.\\ \ \\ The scope of this paper is to give an overview of the Advanced Virgo calibration and $h(t)$ reconstruction during the run~O3, and to describe the associated systematic uncertainties.
-The calibration is based on the Photon Calibrator (PCal) and is thus different from the free Michelson technique which was developed for the initial Virgo detector, used in O2 and described in~\cite{2011CQGra..28b5005A,Accadia:2014fbz,bib:2018CQGra..35t5004A}.
+For Virgo, $L_x$ and $L_y$ respectively stand for the North and the West arm lengths. \ \\ The principle of the $h(t)$ reconstruction is the same as that described in~\cite{Accadia:2014fbz,bib:2018CQGra..35t5004A}: to remove from the dark fringe output signal the contributions of the controls signals.
+This requires to calibrate the responses of the mirror actuators, the detection photodiodes readout electronics and the interferometer optical response. \ \\ Absolute timing is also a critical parameter to estimate the direction of the gravitational wave source in the sky.
+Since the typical timing accuracy of the searches is of the order of 0.1~ms~\cite{Localization:2018_LRR}, absolute timing precision must be of the order of 0.01~ms or less~\cite{bib:2018CQGra..35t5004A}. \\ \ \\ The scope of this paper is to give an overview of the Advanced Virgo calibration and $h(t)$ reconstruction during the run~O3, and to describe the associated systematic uncertainties.
+The calibration is based on the Photon Calibrator (PCal)\dv{~\cite{bib:2020_PCalO3}\cite{bib:2016_ligo_pcal}} and is thus different from the free Michelson technique which was developed for the initial Virgo detector, used in \dv{previous observing run} O2 \lr{(August 2017)} and described in~\cite{2011CQGra..28b5005A,Accadia:2014fbz,bib:2018CQGra..35t5004A}. \dv{A similar work has been done in LIGO \cite{bib:2020_ligo_calsystematic}.}

 In section~\ref{sec:detector}, we briefly give an overview of the Virgo detector components that are relevant for calibration during O3, emphasizing the differences with respect to the O2 Advanced Virgo configuration.